K-Irungu/Tabibu/README.md

  - create, read, update and delete appointments
  - view a list of all specialists available to book with.

-This project's backend is developed using Ruby and Sinatra and facilitates the storage of all data related to Doctors, Patients and their Appointments, in a manner modeled after the real worl relationships that would exist between the three entities.
+This project's backend is developed using Ruby and Sinatra and facilitates the storage of all data related to Doctors, Patients and their Appointments, in a manner modeled after the real world relationships that would exist between the three entities.

 # How to use the web application
 Tabibu Wako's design and layout objectives have been centered on user friendliness and intuitive functionality.
 The home page comprises a call to action "Book Appointment" which is the essence of the solution provided here.